Paithan

 Paithan (/mr/), historically Pratiṣṭhāna [pɾə'tɪʂʈʰanə], is a town with municipal council in Chhatrapati Sambhajinagar district, Maharashtra, Maharashtra, India.
 Paithan is located 56 km south of present-day Aurangabad on the banks of the Godavari River.
 It was the capital of the Satavahana dynasty, which ruled from the second century BCE to the second century CE.
-It is one of the few inland towns mentioned in the famous first-century Greek book, the Periplus of the Erythraean Sea.
+It is one of the few inland towns mentioned in the famous first-century Greek book, the Periplus of the Erythraean Sea, where it appears in the genitive plural form, Παιθάνων.

 Paithan is associated with many spiritual leaders of all faiths since ages.
 To name some of them are - Changdev Maharaj, Saint Dnyaneshwar, Saint Sopandev, Saint Nivruttinath, Saint Muktabai, Saint Eknath, Saint Jaganade Maharaj, Saint Bhanudas, etc. Paithan was the home town and Samadhi sthal of the great Marathi saint Eknath; people flock yearly to his shrine during the time of the Paithan yatra, also known as the Nath Shashti.
 Apegaon village, the birthplace of Saint Dnyaneshwar and his three other siblings is located along the northern bank of the River Godavari, about 12 kilometers easterly to Paithan.
 The religious saints and philosophers enthralled the masses through their works written in simple Marathi style and popularized the bhakti movement in the wake of Islamic expansion.
 Therefore, Paithan eminently deserves the appellation as "Santpura".
 Paithan is also an important place for followers of Mahanubhava Sampradaya.
 Sarvajna Chakradhar Swami stayed in Paithan for a long period.

 Paithan is a well known ancient Digambar Jain atishay kshetra (pilgrimage place of miracles).
 A beautiful black sand idol of 20th Jain Tirthankar, Bhagwan Munisuvratnath is in the temple.

-Paithan is also known for its saris — the Paithani beautiful silk saris that sport intricately embroidered gold or silver borders.
+Paithan is also known for its saris — the Paithani silk saris that sport, intricately embroidered gold or silver borders.

 Dnyaneshwar Udyan at Paithan is developed on the lines of Brindavan Gardens, Mysore.